jhu-ep-coursera/fullstack-course5/assignments/assignment1/Assignment-1.md

 Breaking one of these rules will cause you to fail the assignment:
 * You are not allowed to use regular HTML `onclick` attribute to bind behavior to the button.
 You **must** use the AngularJS way of binding behavior.
 * At no point should your Javascript code look up *anything* in the DOM of the browser.
-* When the page first loads, the textbox must be empty.
-Do NOT pre-fill it with any text.

 ### Steps
 Here is what you will need to do to complete the assignment: